 According to Baiquni (2007), natural capital more describes the ownership or joint control of natural resources such as climate, soil fertility, and water sources as production capital.
-This varies from region to region, both in terms of availability and shape community characteristics, to livelihood patterns.
+This varies from region to region, both in terms of availability and characteristics, to shape community livelihood patterns.
 In natural capital, an important distinction is made between renewable and non-renewable natural resources.
-Natural resources that are around the community and useful for life, such agricultural land, forests. as groundwater quality, mining products, beaches and rivers, and other resources provided by nature.
+Natural resources that are around the community and useful for life, such as agricultural land, forests, groundwater quality, mining products, beaches and rivers, and other resources provided by nature.